Photo by Christina @ wocintechchat.com on Unsplash

 1. Customer Satisfaction Score (CSAT)

-What It Is: CSAT measures how satisfied customers are with a specific interaction, product, or service.
+• What it is: Measures how satisfied customers are with a specific interaction, product, or service.

 2. Net Promoter Score (NPS)

-What It Is: NPS gauges customer loyalty by asking how likely they are to recommend your company to others.
+• What it is: Gauges loyalty by asking how likely customers are to recommend your company (0–10).

 3. First Response Time (FRT)